gregoryv/timesheet-file-format/README.md

 ### bin/sum-timesheet

 Prints out summary of one or more timesheet files.

-For the above example the summary would be
+    > sum-timesheet above-example.timesheet
     sum=174:30 flex=-1:30 conference=7 travel=1